systemd-journald.service, systemd-journald.socket, systemd-journald-dev-log.socket, systemd-journald-audit.socket, systemd-journald — Journal service

 Additional users and groups may be granted access to journal

 files via file system access control lists (ACL).
 Distributions

 and administrators may choose to grant read access to all members

 groups with a command such as the following:

 Note that this command will update the ACLs both for

 existing journal files and for future journal files created in the

-Configure systemd-journald behaviour.
+Configure systemd-journald behavior.
 See journald.conf(5).

-entries to files in
+systemd-journald writes entries to files in

 with the "